hackall360/win32.run-another-server/CONTRIBUTING.md

 # Contributing to win32.run

 Thank you for considering a contribution to **win32.run**!
-We welcome bug reports, feature requests, documentation improvements, and pull requests.
+The project is under active development, and we welcome bug reports, feature requests, documentation improvements, and pull requests.

 ## Getting Started